 Engaged in making public art accessible to the local community through active engagement.

-Personally involved in the collective from applying for the grant, group discussions on conceptualization, ideation, iteration, sourcing, curation to the execution of installations on the ground.
+Personally involved in the collective from applying for the grant, and group discussions on conceptualization, ideation, iteration, sourcing, and curation to the execution of installations on the ground.

 Image Gallery Below: Photographs of the 3-day 'IFA Project 560' public art event in December 2015 at Mohan Building, Chickpete, Bengaluru.